laboni-prod/pixelpenwords/ppw_website_astro_theme/src/content/tools/monthly-money-reality.md

 **Project Overview:**

-Mindful Progress Planner is a clean and structured Notion template designed to help you plan intentionally and reflect peacefully.
-Whether you’re tracking weekly goals, noting challenges, or recording small wins, this planner keeps everything in one calm space; no clutter, no overwhelm.
+Monthly Money Reality is a pressure-free Notion template created to help you observe your financial habits gently.
+Instead of rigid budgeting, it focuses on awareness; tracking what came in, where it went, how it felt, and what small adjustments you can make next.
+It’s a calm space to sit with your money reality without the overwhelm.

 <div class="tool-grid">